What is Burn Rate in Crypto? Understand the Basics

 What is Burn Rate in Crypto: The Fundamental Process

-Burning cryptocurrency involves sending tokens to a specific address where they become inaccessible forever.
-This process is crucial for managing the token supply in the crypto ecosystem.
+Burning cryptocurrency involves sending tokens to an address where they become inaccessible forever.

 The Mechanics Behind Token Burning